biotspectra/Api-Documentataion/README.md

 1. This Parameter user_role is used to assign specific roles to users, roles can be either normal user, supervisor, Default value for parameter role is considered as 0.
 2. Below is the detail explanation about roles :

   * Normal User can mark & regularize the attendance
   * Supervisor can perform below activity i.e. Full functionality of User Role, Limited Access to “User” Page ( EDIT USER ONLY ), Limited Access to “User” Page (           EDIT USER ONLY ), Can capture photo of user, Access to “Identity” & “Accessible Devices” tabs, Identity Tab : To Register Fingers & Face and assign BLE card,           Accessible Devices : To Give access on Biot Devices, Can not assign Supervisor role to existing users

-### Step 1: Pass Authentication Token & authentic-key in the headers:
+### Step 1: Pass Token & authentic-key in the headers:
-Now the user will need to pass that authentication token & authentication-key in headers to receive any response without that you will not be able to fetch data.
+Now the user will need to pass that token which you have generated while login & authentication-key which you have recieved via mail in the headers.

 ```
  Method: POST
- URL: <base_url>/employee
+ URL: <base_url>/user
  Header:
 "token": <jwt token>,
 "authentication-key": <client will get it from their email>,